Stationary black diholes: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the referees for valuable comments and suggestions.
 V.S.M. is grateful to the Relativity group of School of Mathematical Sciences, Queen Mary, University of London, with special thanks to Juan Valiente-Kroon, for their kind hospitality and for providing excellent working conditions during his visit, when part of this work was done.
 The research was partially supported by CONACyT of Mexico.